 An upland quiet walk on lower slopes of Radnor Forest in sheep farming area with a waterfall and short wooded section but with sweeping views.

-WALK 6 Submitted by Raymond & Betty Lloyd, revised by Emlyn & Shirley Williams
+(Submitted by Raymond & Betty Lloyd, revised by Emlyn & Shirley Williams, and Kevin Jones)

 (3) Turn (R) onto this farm track passing the stock yard and sheds and proceed until where plantation on the (L) are joined on the (R) by F.C. plantation at joining field gate.
-Turn (L) through wicket-gate into woods on (L) and follow through trees and shortly bearing (L) go down short but steep path overlooking the waterfall – Water-Break-Its-Neck.
+Turn (L) through steel pedestrian gate (maybe locked!) into woods on (L) and follow through trees and shortly at the fence bear (L) go down short but steep path overlooking the waterfall – Water-Break-Its-Neck.
 Cross the bridge and up the other side passing another small gate leading to solitary cottage.
-Keep ahead and follow path around the cottage boundary fence.
-Do NOT follow bridleway that drops steeply to the (R), but continue following the fence to join a larger vehicular track going downhill.
-Soon take (R) grassy track descending to the valley bottom at the confluence of two streams and converging with another forest track.
-(Water-break-its-neck waterfall is in the deep gorge to your right.
-A lovely fall.).
-Go straight ahead for 1 mile to main A44 Trunk Road taking (R) fork through gate just before the car park and information board, down to the road.
+EITHER (easier) keep ahead and follow path around the cottage boundary fence and continue following the fence to join a larger vehicular track going downhill; soon take (R) grassy track descending to the valley bottom OR follow bridleway/FC route that drops steeply to the (R).
+Both routes meet at the confluence of two streams converging with another forest track.
+Do visit Water-break-its-neck waterfall in the deep gorge to your right.
+Return and go straight ahead for 1.5km to main A44, taking (R) fork through gate just before the car park and information board, down to the road.

-(4) Cross road to (L) and zigzag (R) down lane to cross the ford by F.B. and go ahead through gate uphill.
-Where field widens bear (L) and just before facing field gate, turn sharp (R) onto grass track uphill.
+(4) Cross road to (L) and then (R) down lane to cross the ford by F.B. and go ahead through gate.
+Go diagonally right and steeply uphill to join a rough track continuing less steeply, eventually swinging left to a gate by the wood.
+(A less steep way is to bear left on tractor track then sharp right to join the route.)
 (This being quite a steep pull, take a breather and absorb the views across the valley and surrounding countryside).
-Go through facing gate after which track bears (L) and keep ahead next to fence to first (RH) gate.
-Go through this and then through immediate (LH) gate and follow track uphill to the (R).
+Go through facing gate and follow the side of the wood to 3 gates at the lowest point.
+Go through the first and then through immediate (LH) gate and follow track uphill to the (R).
 At top of track curve (L) up field to gate into plantation.
-Pass through gate and follow track to (R) along fence for 50m.
-Take track on (L) through young trees to soon reach a cross track, which join going (R) and passing through two gates to meet a cross path and turn (R).
-Shortly go through gates and past a stock pen, where take (RH) gate of two, to join grassy track.
+Pass through gate and cross rough country to a vehicle track.
+Follow this right to a gate, and continue to the next gate.
+Turn right and follow the track to shortly go through gates and past a stock pen, where take (RH) gate of two, to join grassy track.
 (On the (R) can be seen Llanfihangel Nant-Melan, where the Red Lion Inn offers accommodation and bar meals.)

-(5) In approx. 1km and passing through two gates, Foice Farm is reached with now a metalled road ahead.
-After a further 1.5kms, reaching, and level with Llynheilyn lake on the (L), and at top of slight rise just past cottage, cross a stile on (R) into field.
-Proceed ahead and downhill through a field gate with Fforest Inn now in sight.
+(5) In approx. 1km and passing through two gates, Foice Farm is reached with now a tarmac road ahead.
+After a further 1.5kms, reaching, and level with Llynheilyn lake on the (L), follow the finger post (R) by the house head down to the Fforest Inn now in sight.
 Go through final field gate to inn car park or the layby.

 This Walk Guide No 6 is designed to link with Walk Guide No. 18 to create a much longer walk for those seeking it.
 The connection is made at Foice Farm – point (5) on this walk.